 - It’s absurd to discriminate based on disability.
 We don’t discriminate on other aspects of being a human.

-- They are in our target market.
-Accessibility improvements help more than just people with disabilities.
+- Accessibility improvements help more than just people with disabilities.

 - It’s difficult.
 It takes too long.
 It’s easy to do ARIA wrong and make things worse.
 It’s only realistic / practical / possible on small projects.
 We don’t have support to do it.